tusharjain5/Todo-App/README.md

 ## Contribution
 Contributions to the Todo Application are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

+## Contributing:

+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please submit an issue or create a pull request.

+## Contact:

+For any inquiries or support, please contact jaint8648@gmail.com.

+Thank you for using the Todo Application!
+We hope you enjoy using it.